cardiosolv/meshalyzer/INSTALL.md

 ## Compiling ##

-1. If VTK is installed, edit the **Makefile** to set the `VTK_INC` and `VTK_DIR` variables to point to the directories containing the VTK header files and libraries, respectively.
+1. If VTK is installed, edit the **make.conf** to set the `VTK_INC` and `VTK_DIR` variables to point to the directories containing the VTK header files and libraries, respectively.
 Comment them out otherwise.

 1. Type "make"

 2. For the windowless version, type "make mesalyzer"

+3. The compiled executables will be found in the **src/** directory.

 3. Copy the binaries to a suitable location